 In winter, most people can simply put on their coats, dawn their beanies, and endure weather with relative ease.
 In summer, air conditioning and easy access to hydration make the heat a mostly irrelevant issue.
 But for the homeless, these everyday climates can become a lethal problem.

 Some have neither the luxury of a comfortable home nor the liberty to have a good night’s sleep.
 Homelessness is an issue that can affect anyone anywhere—including right here in Orange County.

-Gloria Suess is the CEO and current President of Mary’s Kitchen, an organization in Orange County that seeks to accommodate the homeless, and assist those in dire need.
-Mary’s Kitchen operates Monday through Saturday from 9:00 AM – 2:00 PM and provides breakfast, lunch, showers, and clothes for those who need it.
-Gloria is a hard worker, and she constantly strives to ease the burdens of Orange County’s homeless population.
+Gloria Suess is the CEO and current President of Mary’s Kitchen, an organization in Orange County that seeks to accommodate the homeless and assist those in dire need.
+Mary’s Kitchen operates Monday through Saturday from 9 a.m. to 2 p.m. and provides breakfast, lunch, showers, and clothes for those who need it.
+Suess is a hard worker, and she constantly strives to ease the burdens of Orange County’s homeless population.

 “You’re probably thinking, ‘what led these people to be like this?”
-Gloria says, whilst discussing a man whom she had helped.
-“Is it because they’re uneducated?’
+Suess says whilst discussing with a man whom she had helped.
+“Is it because they’re ‘uneducated?’
 Well, it’s often because of just one bad decision.”

 “They don’t let you sleep anywhere,” says Dean, a patron of Mary’s Kitchen struggling to find shelter.
 “They [the police] don’t even let you sleep in your car.”

 And this is true.
 While this law can vary state to state, in Orange County, it is illegal for someone to sleep in their car overnight.
 This forces the homeless to seek refuge wherever they can find it.